MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ne-pepfx-_pep_work_type.md

 Reserved for use by the operating system.

-#### - PepWorkRequestIdleState
+#### - PepWorkDeviceIdle

-Reserved for use by the operating system.
+A request for the Windows <a href="https://msdn.microsoft.com/B08F8ABF-FD43-434C-A345-337FBB799D9B">power management framework</a> (PoFx) either to start ignoring idle time-outs for the specified device, or to start monitoring these time-outs.

 #### - PepWorkDevicePower